Skip to main content

 When cryptocurrency factions can’t agree, they often split.
 That’s how Bitcoin Cash came to be.
 There was a debate over the stability of Bitcoin, since its network is limited to one megabyte blocks.
 When an agreement couldn’t be made, some of the Bitcoin team splintered off to create Bitcoin Cash, with eight megabyte blocks.
 The idea was that the increased block size could hold more transactions, and go faster.

 Bitcoin Cash hasn’t quite reached the levels of internet fame that it’s namesake original has.
-It currently sells for about $700 per coin, but has hit highs of almost $1,500.
-A year ago, it was trading for $250 per coin.
-It has a market cap of roughly $13 billion.
+It currently sells for about $700 CAD per coin, but this is subject to change.
+It has a market cap of roughly $10 billion.
 Most popular crypto trading sites offer BCH as one of their main coins to buy and sell.

 Stellar (XLM)